Spice-Rubbed Roasted Fish

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Spice-Rubbed and Roasted Fish Fillets are a perfect main dish for any phase of the South Beach Diet or any type of low-carb or low-glycemic eating plan.
+Spice-Rubbed Roasted Fish is a perfect main dish for any phase of the original South Beach Diet or any type of low-carb or low-glycemic eating plan.

 Find More Recipes Like This One: